 - Install the new version Y with the .deb package.
-This will create the directory /usr/lib/ace-of-aircraft/ace-of-aircraft-vY - Locate the application directory for the old version at /usr/lib/ace-of-aircraft/ace-of-aircraft-vX. - Copy your project files and the userdata folder, from the old version data-directory to the new one (by default at /usr/lib/ace-of-aircraft/ace-of-aircraft-vX/datadir). - Check the file /usr/lib/ace-of-aircraft/ace-of-aircraft-vX/configuration.py, any special configuration made manually in this file should be copied to the file of the new version Y. - Launch the new version Y and check that all your data and settings have been correctly transferred to the new version. - Facultatively, you may delete the old version's directory.
+This will create the directory /usr/lib/ace-of-aircraft/ace-of-aircraft-vY - Locate the application directory for the old version at /usr/lib/ace-of-aircraft/ace-of-aircraft-vX. - Copy your project files and the userdata folder, from the old version data-directory to the new one (by default at /usr/lib/ace-of-aircraft/ace-of-aircraft-vX/datadir). - Check the file /usr/lib/ace-of-aircraft/ace-of-aircraft-vX/configuration.py, any special configuration made manually in this file should be copied to the file of the new version Y. - Launch the new version Y and check that all your data and settings have been correctly transferred to the new version. - Facultatively, you may remove the old version by running in a terminal the following command-line: sudo apt remove ace-of-aircraft-vX